 Jan Zegering Hadders

 Jan Zegering Hadders joined the Supervisory Board in 2010.
-He is the chairman of the Audit Committee and a member of the Risk Committee.
+He is the chairman of the Risk & Audit Committee.

 Jan Zegering Hadders has enjoyed a long career in banking at AMRO Bank, Postbank, NMB Postbank and ING Groep.
 He served as the chairman of the board of directors at ING Nederland from 2000 to 2007.

-The Supervisory Board has three committees: the Audit Committee the Remuneration Committee and the Risk Committee.
+The Supervisory Board has two committees: the Remuneration Committee and the Risk & Audit Committee.